 “Then Jesus laid his hands on his eyes again; and he looked intently and his sight was restored, and he saw everything clearly.”
 (Mark 8:25 NRSV)

 English is a tricky language if not carefully handled.
-In verse 25 of Mark 8 in the NRSV there could be some uncertainty about the pronoun “he,” when “he” looked intently.
+In verse 25 of Mark 8 in the NRSV there could be some uncertainty about the pronoun “he” when “he” looked intently.
 Did the man receiving his sight look intently, or was it Jesus looking intently (at the man)?
 This is the step by step process of gaining sight, (and insight).

 Jesus does not always heal in one setting.
-Sometimes it is a two shot fix like some of our vaccinations today for the Corona virus.
+Sometimes it is a two or more shot fix like some of our vaccinations today for the COVID virus.
 For us to see life more clearly we have to do the step by step method of clarity.
 Have more than one translation of the Bible.
 Compare and contrast any questionable understanding you might struggle with.
 Our Lord Jesus will look intently upon you and you will have understanding.